GeekLaunch/geeklaunch.github.io/content/blog/understanding-elliptic-curves-pairings-bls-signatures.md

 [^bls-weil]: The BLS paper uses the Weil pairing.

+A signature scheme is a means of proving that an actor is the originator (or creator, generator, approver, etc.) of a message.
+This involves the actor using a secret value (a "private key" or "secret key") to generate a "signature" to distribute with the message.
+The actor also distributes a "public key" (or "verification key") which others can use to verify that the signature was generated using the private key, which implies that the signature could only have been generated by the actor.

 ### Setup

+Usually predetermined as part of the protocol design.

 1. Choose elliptic curve $\mathbf{E}$ with generator $g$.
 2. Choose pairing function $e: \mathbf{E} \times \mathbf{E} \rightarrow \mathbf{G}_T$.

 ### Key generation

+Performed once by the actor who plans to generate signatures.

 1. Choose a private key, scalar $\alpha$.
 2. Calculate and distribute public key $p = \alpha g$.

 ### Signing

+Performed every time the actor signs a message.

 1. Choose message $m \in \mathbf{E}$.[^hashing]
 2. Calculate and distribute signature $\sigma = \alpha m$.